barebox/barebox/Documentation/user/reset-reason.rst

 crash is a failed update) or should start into a fall back system instead.

 In order to handle failing systems gracefully the bootloader needs the information why it runs.
 This is called the "reset reason".
-It is provided by the global variable ``system.reset`` and can be used in scripts via ``$global.system.reset``.
+It is available to scripts as :ref:`global.system.reset <magicvar_global_system_reset>`.

 The following values can help to detect the reason why the bootloader runs: